Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

-However, the upper bound (so is the problem) is still open.
+However, the upper bound is still open.
 If we throw the point-line graph of large independent projective planes onto the complete graph $K_n$ $k$ times, then the probability that an edge is uncovered is about $(1-c/\sqrt{n})^k$.
 If some edges are over covered (covered more than once), then we simply delete the surplus from the graphs after the first cover.
-Set $k=(3/c)\cdot\sqrt{n}\log n$.
-The Boole inequality readily gives the following, probably not sharp, upper bound: $\chi'_{C_4}(n) < \log n \cdot \sqrt n$.
+By setting $k=(3/c)\cdot\sqrt{n}\log n$ the Boole inequality readily gives the following, probably not sharp, upper bound: $\chi'_{C_4}(n) < \log n \cdot \sqrt n$, since